 - Miss Bitters of Invader Zim.
 Her body has a "snake-like" quality, and is animated as such that it seems she can "slither" around, and sticks out a forked tongue while hissing.
 Occasionally she even emerges out of other people's shadows and even sucks people into her own.
 It bears mention that most of the kids in her class are no more than ten years old.

 - Freako the Clown from the Mighty Max episode "The Clown Without Pity."
 That creepy clown sure had a penchant for attacking children and invading Max's personal space.

-- Van Kleiss, the Big Bad of Generator Rex put his hand through Rex's chest in the first episode, looks a lot like Orochimaru (see above), and has a lot of weird undertones in his behavior.
+- Van Kleiss, the Big Bad of this series, has a lot of weird undertones in his behavior.